-Sure…you need them to make sure that a bridge doesn’t collapse or a building doesn’t slide down the back of a hill, but what else do they do?
+I always thought they just made sure that a bridge doesn’t collapse or a building doesn’t slide down the back of a hill.
+But what else do they do?

 It turns out quite a bit.

-Structural engineers could look at the specifics of your construction and determine exactly how much weight your joists and trusses can support.
+Structural engineers look at the specifics of your construction and determine exactly how much weight your joists and trusses can support.

 On average, structural engineers charge between $300-$500 per hour.
 Considering the cost to repair a sagging floor can cost upwards of $5000, I think that’s money well spent.

 Your garage ceiling is meant to handle the weight of drywall, light fixtures, and your garage door opener.
-The more weight you hang up there, the higher the potential to bring the entire thing crashing down on your car.
+The more weight you hang from your garage ceiling, the higher the potential to bring the entire thing crashing down on your car.

 But I don’t want to go all Dark Side here.
 Overhead garage storage is a great option for most people as long as it’s done correctly.